Everything going on around the harbor and more!

 Congressman Frank talked about the importance of having a place like Camp Aranu’tiq.
 He made the important point that it is hard enough being any young kid or a teenager because peers can be relentless.
 When you add transgenderism or gender variance to the mix, he explained, it becomes that much more difficult to navigate through childhood and young adulthood.
 He enthusiastically urged the audience to support Aranu’tiq.

-Frank also spoke about the debate over federal nondiscrimination laws for transgender and gender-variant/nonconforming people.
+Frank also spoke about the debate over federal nondiscrimination laws for transgender and non-binary/nonconforming people.
 He talked about people’s panic over public restrooms being a main factor in the debate on this issue.
 In a recent conversation with Speaker of the House Nancy Pelosi, Frank, using his trademark mix of sarcasm and wit, said he dared her to show him one member of Congress who did not grow up in a home with “unisex” bathrooms.

 We thank Congressman Frank for taking time out of his incredibly busy schedule to encourage people to support Camp Aranu’tiq.